filecoin-project/dagstore/docs/design.md

 A shard contains:

 1. the shard key (identifier).
-2. the shard data (a CAR file, which can be locally present or absent).
+2. the means to obtain shard data (a `Mount` that provides the CAR either locally, remotely, or some other location).
 3. the shard index (both acting as a manifest of the contents of the shard, and a means to efficiently perform random reads).

 ### CAR formats

 A shard can be filled with CARv1 and CARv2 data.
 CARv2 can be indexed or indexless.

-This affects how the shard index is populated:
+The choice of version and characteristics affects how the shard index is
+populated:

 1. CARv1: the index is calculated upon shard activation.
 2. Indexless CARv2: the index is calculated upon shard activation.